 5) On-bill financing

 On-bill financing is yet another means of funding energy efficiency retrofit projects.
-Utility On-bill financing is a ‘rent to own’ option generally offered by utility providers that integrates the cost of implementing an energy efficiency retrofit project as a line item on utility bills.
-Typically, the savings from the efficiency improvements offsets the cost, so the customer sees no material difference in the monthly utility bill.
+Utility On-bill financing is a ‘rent to own option generally offered by utility providers that integrate the cost of implementing an energy efficiency retrofit project as a line item on utility bills.
+Typically, the savings from the efficiency improvements offset the cost, so the customer sees no material difference in the monthly utility bill.

 Furthermore, if the energy savings are not guaranteed, the customer bears technical and financial risks.